rpc-scandinavia/RpcRoundCubeMailPatches/README.md

 # RPC RoundCubeMail Patches
-This plugin for RoundCubeMail, patches dark mode for the mail editor and the mail viewer.
+This plugin for RoundCubeMail version 1.7, patches dark mode for the mail editor and the mail viewer.

 It also includes a customized version of the Inter font made by Rasmus Andersson from Scandinavia, released under SIL Open Font License version 1.1. https://github.com/rsms/inter/  and  https://rsms.me/inter/                                               │